FriendsOfAdonis/friendsofadonis.github.io/content/docs/shopkeeper/subscriptions.md

 ### Creating Subscriptions From the Stripe Dashboard

 You may also create subscriptions from the Stripe dashboard itself.
-When doing so, Cashier will sync newly added subscriptions and assign them a type of `default`.
+When doing so, Shopkeeper will sync newly added subscriptions and assign them a type of `default`.
 To customize the subscription type that is assigned to dashboard created subscriptions, [define webhook event handlers](./defining-webhook-event-handlers).

 In addition, you may only create one type of subscription via the Stripe dashboard.
 If your application offers multiple subscriptions that use different types, only one type of subscription may be added through the Stripe dashboard.

 Finally, you should always make sure to only add one active subscription per type of subscription offered by your application.
-If a customer has two `default` subscriptions, only the most recently added subscription will be used by Cashier even though both would be synced with your application's database.
+If a customer has two `default` subscriptions, only the most recently added subscription will be used by Shopkeeper even though both would be synced with your application's database.

 ## Checking Subscription Status